esath/vyos_gre_ospf/README.md

    (if possible)
  - BGP-routing instead of OSPF
  - Add security-group to HEAT-template
- - Clear Ansible output.
+ - Clear Ansible output of vyos_conf.yml.
 That's full of locale errors you don't need to care.
+ - Stack deletion fails if you don't release Floating-ip first
+ - Host-routes should be added for networks behind Datanet.
+Heat shouls ask those as parameter.